ga-wdi-pvd/websockets-node/readme.md

 #### 6. Update `socket.on` callback function

 Instead of using jQuery or Vanilla JS to display messages in the browser, we will use Angular directives and our controller to do the following inside of the `socket.on` callback...
-* Add the new messages to the `messages` variable we defined earlier
+* Add the new message to the `messages` variable we defined earlier
 * Add `$scope.$apply()` at the end of the callback.
 * In order to use `$scope.$apply()`, we need to inject `"$scope"` as a dependency to our controller and pass in `$scope` as an argument to our controller function